495TacoTuesday/taco-tuesday/README.md

 The following **required** functionality is completed:

+- [x] User sees a map view on app launch and can register and login
-- [ ] Map view of restaurant deal results.
+- [ ] User can see restaurant deal results.
 - [ ] User should be able to add/manage/remove a deal at a location
   - [ ] Each deal should have a name, image, description

+The following **stretch** features are implemented:

 - [ ] User can search for deals in an area

-The following **stretch** features are implemented:

 - [ ] Infinite scroll for restaurant results.
 - [ ] Implement the restaurant detail page.
   - [ ] Multiple images per deal